 How To Get To Beringharjo Market

-Visitors from Tugu Train Station can take Route 1A or 2A.
-From Giwangan Bus Terminal, take Route 3B then Route 2B.
-Stop at Malioboro Shelter before continue walking 400 m to the market.
+From Adi Sutjipto Airport, take Route 1A and stop at Benteng Vredeburg shelter.
+Passengers coming from the Tugu Train station can take route 1A or 2A.
+From the Giwangan bus terminal, take Route 3B then Route 2B.
+Stop at Malioboro shelter then continue to walk 400 m to the market.